 They are basically classified by their water absorption (being porcelain tile the one with the lowest water absorption and terracotta the type with the highest water absorption); by their forming method (pressed, extruded and laminated); and between glazed (GL) and unglazed (UGL).

-To see their classification, selection, use, etc., you can access the Ceramic Tile Guide.
+To see their classification, selection, use, etc., you can access the Ceramic Tile Guide (in Spanish).

 Tile is the traditional name for ceramic tiles with high water absorption, dry pressed and glazed.
 They can be manufactured by single or double firing.
 Their technical characteristics make them particularly suitable for interior wall cladding in residential or commercial premises.